3 min read

 The Path Forward

-Trenton's success demonstrates that the right technology investment can deliver immediate, measurable results.
-By eliminating paperwork bottlenecks and streamlining workflows, the municipality enabled inspectors to be more efficient.
+Trenton's success demonstrates that the right technology investment can deliver fast and measurable results.
+By eliminating paperwork bottlenecks and streamlining workflows, the city enabled inspectors to be more efficient.
 The team overall created a more responsive, professional operation that better serves their community.

-For city managers and DPW leaders evaluating their inspection processes, digital transformation offers compelling benefits.
-Success depends on careful planning, adequate training, and realistic expectations about implementation timelines.
+For city managers and directors of Building and Construction departments, digital transformation offers compelling benefits.
+Success depends on choosing the right technology, careful planning, and adequate training.